Contributing

 The package is not fully mature and some of the API is subject to change.
 If you would like to contribute a new estimand, estimator, extension, or example for the documentation, feel free to get in touch.
 Breaking changes are welcome if they extend the capabilities of the package.

-New Estimands
+Guidance for New Estimands

 Implementing a new estimand requires both the definition of the estimand (see src/counterfactual_mean_based/estimands.jl